-Due to the variations of chicken salads, there is an endless number of side dishes that go well with chicken salad.
+Due to the variations of chicken salads, there are an endless number of sides that go well with it.

-The side dishes you choose will also depend on how your chicken salad is served.
+The sides you choose will also depend on how your chicken salad is served.

 What Is A Serving Size For Chicken Salad?

-Usually, a serving size of chicken salad can range from 4 to 8 ounces, ½ cup to 1 cup per person, at a minimum.
+A serving size of chicken salad can usually range from 4 to 8 ounces, ½ cups to 1 cup per person, at a minimum.

 How Much Chicken Salad Per Person?

-When I am making chicken salad sandwiches, I plan on 6 to 8 ounces per person.
-And when I am serving the chicken salad on a bed of lettuce and with other sides, I will plan on 10 to 12 ounces.
+When making chicken salad sandwiches, plan on 6 to 8 ounces per person.
+When serving the chicken salad on a bed of salad greens along with other sides, plan on 10 to 12 ounces per person.

-When you make good chicken salad, it will get eaten up quickly.
+It sounds like a lot, but when you make a good chicken salad, it will get eaten up quickly.
 Trust me, err on the side of caution and make extra.
 The worst thing that happens is you have leftover chicken salad.
-Oh, and did I tell you, chicken salad is always better the next day!
+Oh, and did I tell you chicken salad is always better the next day?

-The exact amount you make will depend on the event (dinner, lunch buffet, or baby shower), whether or not the chicken salad is the main entree, and if the chicken salad will be served as a sandwich, as well as what other sides you are serving.
+The exact amount you make will depend on the event (dinner, lunch buffet, or baby shower) and how the chicken salad will be served.
+Consider the following:

-There are many soups that go well with chicken salad.
+There are many soups that go well with chicken salad and are some of the best healthy sides for chicken salad you’ll find.
 Some of the best are:

 - Mushroom and Rice-based soups

-What To Eat With Chicken Salad On Keto?
+What To Serve With Chicken Salad When On Keto?